era/elias.sh/markdown/posts/rust-forge-2025.md

 ---

-I normally don't write about the conferences I go here, but [Rust Forge](https://rustforgeconf.com/) is different for two reasons: (1) I had the pleasure to give my first talk in English there, and (2) the conference really felt like a place to share ideas and not necesarry consume content.
+I normally don't write about the conferences I go here, but [Rust Forge](https://rustforgeconf.com/) is different for two reasons: (1) I had the pleasure to give my first talk in English there, and (2) the conference really felt like a place to share ideas and not necessarily consume content.

 Let me focus for now on the conference.
 The first two days were "co-creation days" with a bunch of (technical) workshops and some tours around Wellington (NZ).
 It was a great opportunity to bound with different people over the activities.
 We visited [Zealandia](https://www.visitzealandia.com/Visit) at night, and